 I removed the USB and attempted to reboot from my new High Sierra drive using the Nvidia web driver and verbose flags.
 The boot process got stuck on a line that started with

 I learned that this is a graphics issue and after tons of digging I found the solution contained within this post.

-I could not boot from recovery mode, but I was able to boot from the new drive using the Clover on my installer USB (default settings with verbose mode selected).
+I could not boot from recovery mode, but I was about to boot from the new drive using the clover on my installer USB (default settings with verbose mode selected).

 I skipped most of the instructions in the post.
 What I did was install the following two kexts using kextbeast.

 config.plist (on the SSD not USB) and changed

 0x0.
 I then rebooted the same was as above, and changed the setting to